► New FWD BMW 1-series driven

 Aside from the 118d and M135i, customers can choose from a 114bhp 1.5-litre 116d diesel, a 138bhp 1.5-litre 118i petrol and a 187bhp 2.0-litre diesel 120d with xDrive all-wheel drive.

-Meanwhile, the gearboxes on offer range from a six-speed manual, a seven-speed dual-clutch automatic and an eight-speed Steptronic auto.
+Gearboxes on offer range from that six-speed manual, a seven-speed dual-clutch automatic and an eight-speed Steptronic auto.
 Quite the selection, but BMW says it’s all down to ‘right-sizing’, whereby each engine is only fitted to a transmission that’s both necessary and cost-effective.
 For example, the lower-powered 116d can be had with the manual and seven-speed DCT, yet if you want an auto 120d it will only be available with the eight-speeder owing to its ability to manage the extra torque.

 How much room is there in the new BMW 1-series?

 Up front, there’s ample room for tall drivers and passengers, while those in the back have an extra 33mm of kneeroom over the old car.